CENIA-DEV/multilingual-translator-app/README.md

 ![GCP deployment description](assets/deployment.png)

-We have provided two actions for deploying backend and frontend to GCP.
+We have provided three actions for deploying backend, frontend and model to GCP respectively.
 It's important to set the same environment variables as in `.env` file but as secrets.
 Aditionally, your GCP project variables.
 Check action files to see specific variable names.
 Both frontend and backend urls are retrieved through `SERVICE_NAME_BACKEND` and `SERVICE_NAME_FRONTEND`.

 The you can manually run actions on `actions` section in github and setting as input `variant`.